dschiera95/wp-templater/README.md

             /**
              * Note: why we separated templates in the top by 'post types' ?
              * because we need this when working on any WP version 4.7 and later
-             * and for WP version 4.6 and older, all this templates will be
+             * which custom templates supported post types and for WP version
+             * 4.6 and older, all this templates will be merged, because we
-             * merged, not like WP version 4.7 and later, which we add templates
+             * working on 'page' enough, not like WP version 4.7 and later,
-             * only for exact post type
+             * which we add templates only for exact post type.
              */

         )